NorESMhub/norcpm_esp/README.md

      However, it is suggested to use one node per instance (Betzy) The NTASKS_ESP need to cover all CPUs.

-  Example run script can be found in doc/norcpm_esp_test.sh
+  Detail setup from NorESM 2.1.3 can be found in doc/INSTALL.sh Example run script can be found in doc/norcpm_esp_test.sh

 ### Usage